-Just as a computer stores information about a user's internet browsing and general activity, the iPhone also retains and stores a wealth of data about your daily use in the form of cookies, caches, and internet history.
+The iPhone retains and stores a wealth of data about your daily use in the form of cookies, caches, and internet history.
 Over time, this accumulation of data ends up occupying a substantial amount space in the memory of an iPhone.
-In some cases, this data can also generate bugs in some applications.In order to keep your phone running smoothly, it is important that you clear your iPhone cache on a regular basis.
+In some cases, it can also generate bugs in some applications.In order to keep your phone running smoothly, it is important that you clear your iPhone cache on a regular basis.
 Unfortunately, caches on the iPhone are not centrally located, but each cache can be accessed in each individual application.

 Clear App Cache and App Data on iPhone